sparkflows/sparkflows-processors/docs/03-Data-Preparation/13-Code/multi_input_pyspark.rst

         - Description
       * - code
         - PySpark
         - PySpark code to be run.
 Input dataframe : "inDF", SparkContext : "sc", SQLContext : "sqlContext", Output/Result dataframe should be registered as a temporary table - df.registerTempTable("outDF")
       * - schema
+        - InferSchema
-        - Schema
+        -
       * - outputColNames
         - Column Names for the CSV
         - New Output Columns of the SQL